Conductivity of two-dimensional small gap semiconductors and topological insulators in strong Coulomb disorder: Introduction

-The remainder of this paper is organized as follows.
-In the following section we first summarize our main results for the temperature-dependent conductivity.
-Next part of the paper, Secs.~\ref{sec:fractal} and ~\ref{sec:hopping} concentrates on the case $\Gamma \gg \Delta$.
-In Sec.~\ref{sec:fractal} we start from reviewing the fractal geometry of two-dimensional puddles and then calculate the action accumulated by electrons tunneling across the gap between two neighboring fractal metallic puddles, the corresponding localization length, and the critical value of the ratio $\Gamma/\Delta$, at which crossover to weak localization takes place.
-In Sec.~\ref{sec:hopping} we calculate the hopping conductivity for the case $\Gamma \gg \Delta$.
-In Sec.~\ref{sec:lowdisorder} we study the case where the impurity concentration $N$ is lower and present the parameters of NNH and VRH as functions of $N$.
-Section \ref{sec:PD} studies what happens when the Fermi level moves away from the neutrality point and arrives at the ``phase diagram'' of the re-entrant metal - insulator - metal transition.
+In Sec.~\ref{sec:lowdisorder} we study the illustrated by Fig.~\ref{fig:large_gap} case where the impurity concentration $N$ is lower and present the parameters of NNH and VRH as functions of $N$.
+Section \ref{sec:PD} studies what happens when the Fermi level moves away from the neutrality point.
+We arrive at the ``phase diagram'' of the re-entrant metal - insulator - metal transition.
 Section \ref{sec:TI} deals with the generalization of our results to thin TI films.
-Because of large interest to such films~\cite{liu2010,lu2010,linder2009,zhang2010a,sakamoto2010,zhang2013,kim2013,nandi2018,chong2021,chen2010,yu2010,xu2012,checkelsky2012,jinsongzhang2013,he2013,mogi2015,ye2015,liguozhang2017,wang2018,fox2018,moon2019,rosen2019,tokura2019,deng2020,rodenbach2021,lu2021,fijalkowski2021,ferguson2021,rosen2021}, in this section we add a fair amount of numerical estimates.
-In Sec.~\ref{sec:3D} we briefly return to the problem of three-dimensional, completely-compensated semiconductors with a gapped Dirac dispersion, and extend the previous theory~\cite{shklovskii1972,shklovskii1984,skinner2012} to the case when disorder potential fluctuations exceed the gap $\Delta$ and we arrive at a re-entrant metal - insulator - metal transition away from the neutrality point.
+Because of large interest to such films~\cite{liu2010,lu2010,linder2009,zhang2010a,sakamoto2010,zhang2013,kim2013,nandi2018,chong2021,chen2010,yu2010,xu2012,checkelsky2012,jinsongzhang2013,he2013,mogi2015,ye2015,liguozhang2017,wang2018,fox2018,moon2019,rosen2019,tokura2019,okazaki2020,deng2020,rodenbach2021,lu2021,fijalkowski2021,ferguson2021,rosen2021,okazaki2022,chang2022quantum}, in this section we add a fair amount of numerical estimates.
+In Sec.~\ref{sec:3D} we briefly return to the problem of three-dimensional, completely-compensated semiconductors with a gapped Dirac dispersion, and extend the previous theory~\cite{shklovskii1972,shklovskii1984,skinner2012} to the case when disorder potential fluctuations exceed $\Delta$.
+We again arrive at a re-entrant metal - insulator - metal transition away from the neutrality point.
 We close in Sec.~\ref{sec:conclusion} with a summary and conclusion.
 Some results of this paper are published in its shorter version~\cite{huang2021conductivity}.